 Grange students performed over and above all expectations in this year’s City of Charles Sturt ‘Mayoral Make a Book Literacy Challenge’.
 Of the 650+ entries from students across the municipality, 23 of the 40 shortlisted prize winners hailed from Grange Primary School.

-“When I found out found out that five of my students had won an award in the 2018 ‘Make a Book Literacy Challenge’, it was truly an amazing moment.
+“When I found out that five of my students had won an award in the 2018 ‘Make a Book Literacy Challenge’, it was truly an amazing moment.
 I’m so incredibly proud of all of my students,” Georgie Medhurst (Year 3 Teacher) proudly recollects.

 “Two of those winners had been finding school and writing a challenge, so for those two in particular, it was an extra special moment for them and their families.
 The absolute highlight was attending the awards night and seeing my students’ big smiles when they were presented with their awards.”